hassdx/terraform-practice/general_task.md

 ## PRE-REQUISITES
 1. Fork current repository.
 A fork is a copy of a project and this allows you to make changes without affecting the original project.
-2. Clone the forked repository to you workstation.
+1. Clone the forked repository to you workstation.
 All actions should be done under your fork and Terraform gets it context from your local clone working directory:
     - Change current directory to `/tf-epam-lab/base` folder and create `root.tf` file.
     - Add a `terraform {}` empty block to this file.
     - Create epmty files `variables.tf` and `locals.tf`.
-These files witll be used for variables and local variables, but also they are required for automated proctor checks.
+These files will be used for variables and local variables, but also they are required for automated proctor checks.
     - For AWS:
       - Create an AWS provider block inside `root.tf` file with the following attributes:
         - `region = "us-east-1"`
         - `shared_credentials_file = "~/.aws/credentials"`.

         **Hint**: Add your AWS credentials to the `~/.aws/credentials` file.
 Refer to [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) document for details.

     - For GCP:
       - Create a GCP provider block inside `root.tf` file with the following attributes:
         - `project = "{gcp_project_id}"`
         - `credentials = file("~/.gcp/credentials.json"`.

         **Hint**: Add your GCP service account credentials to the `~/.gcp/credentials.json` file.
 Refer to [this](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started) document for details.

     - For Azure:
       - Create an Azure provider block inside `root.tf` file with the following attributes:
         - `skip_provider_registration = true`